johnsusek/praeco/README.md

 - Interactively build alerts for your Elasticsearch data using a query builder
 - Preview results in an interactive chart
 - Test your alerts against historical data
-- Send notifications to Slack, Email or an HTTP POST endpoint
+- Send notifications to Slack, Email, Telegram or an HTTP POST endpoint
 - Supports the Any, Blacklist, Whitelist, Change, Frequency, Flatline, Spike and Metric Aggregation rule types
 - View logs of when your alerts check, fire and fail